 EuroVelo 8 Spain by bike from Elche to Valencia

-Departing from the arid landscapes of Elche and the Alicante region, you head north towards Valencia.
-Gradually, the colors become greener until you reach Albufera Valencia Natural Park with its marshes and rice fields.
-On this route which is greatly inspired by EuroVelo 8 in Spain, you visit towns with remarkable heritage (Elche, Alicante, Alcoy, Valencia) and cycle through varied landscapes (palm groves, orange groves, valleys, pine forests, rice fields, Mediterranean coast...) and magnificent.
-Between culture, heritage and nature, this sunny circuit will put a smile on your face!
+Departing from the arid landscapes of Elche and the province of Alicante, you head north towards Valencia.
+As you cycle, the scenary gradually turns greener until you reach the Albufera Natural Park with its rice fields.
+Following the EuroVelo 8 in Spain, you visit towns with remarkable heritage (Elche, Alicante, Alcoy, Valencia) and cycle through varied landscapes (palm groves, orange groves, valleys, pine forests, rice fields, Mediterranean coast...) and magnificent.
+Combinong culture, heritage and nature, this sunny circuit will bring a smile to your face!

 Day 1: arrival in Elche

-With many UNESCO World Heritage sites, the city of Elche is a good introduction to this cycling trip in Spain.
-Take the time to visit the palm grove or stroll along the banks of the Vinalopo (river).
+With many UNESCO World Heritage sites, the city of Elche is the perfect starting point for this cycling trip in Spain.
+Take some time to visit the palm grove or enjoy a stroll along the banks of the river Vinalopó.

 Day 2: from Elche to Alicante - 40 km / + 150 m

-Today's route presents no difficulty and is very pleasant.
-Perfect for getting into your legs!
-The landscape is remarkable although one of the driest in Europe.
-Palm groves and orchards accompany you.
-In Alicante we recommend that you visit the Santa Barbara Castle, perched high and offering a lovely view of the surrounding area.
-Positguet beach, at the foot of the castle, and the port are also worth a short walk.
+Today's route is quite easy and very pleasant.
+Perfect for getting your legs warmed up!
+The landscape is remarkable even though it’s one of the driest region in Europe.
+Palm groves and orchards line your path.
+In Alicante, we recommend visiting the Santa Bárbara Castle, perched high above the city and offering a lovely view of the surrounding area.
+Postiguet beach and the port are also worth a short walk.

 Day 3: from Alicante to Castalla - 50 km / + 800 m

-This is the most difficult stage of this circuit on the EuroVelo 8.
-We depart from the coast to reach Castalla following the Maigmó greenway, which links Alicante to Alcoy.
-Pine trees are gradually replacing palm trees.
-The route will take you to two magnificent viaducts: Forn del Vidre (140 m) and Palomaret (200 m).
+This is the most challenging stage of this circuit on the EuroVelo 8.
+Leaving the coast behind, you head inland towards Castalla, following the Maigmó greenway, which links Alicante to Alcoy.
+As you cycle, pine trees are gradually replacing palm trees.
+The route will take you past two magnificent viaducts: Forn del Vidre (140 m) and Palomaret (200 m).

 Day 4: from Castalla to Alcoy - 35 km / +200 m

-Today, the course is kinder to your calves.
-A short stage with 4 times less elevation gain than the day before.
-The opportunity to really enjoy the Font Roja Natural Park and its very Mediterranean landscapes.
+Today, the route is kinder to your calves a short stage with and only a quarter of the elevation gain compared to the day before.
+It’s the perfect opportunity to really enjoy the Font Roja Natural Park and its typically Mediterranean landscapes.

 Day 5: from Alcoy to Gandía - 55 km / + 150 m